-"The town has only been this exciting for about 15 years," says Jeri Gammage, who volunteers at Florida CraftArt, a gallery and store that's also a statewide nonprofit.
+"The town has only been this exciting for about 15 years," said Jeri Gammage, who volunteers at Florida CraftArt, a gallery and store, that's also a statewide nonprofit.
 Gammage attributes the city's evolution to the arts community.
-"Some might argue it's the baseball team," she says, nodding toward the Tampa Bay Rays' Tropicana Field on the downtown fringe.
+"Some might argue it's the baseball team," she said, nodding toward the Tampa Bay Rays' Tropicana Field on the downtown fringe.
 "But most people in the baseball shirts go straight to the stadium."

 All About the Arts

 Adding to the cachet of Central Avenue, the Morean's Chihuly Collection (a trove of fantastical blown-glass creations by Dale Chihuly) moved inside a new gallery designed to help the viewer appreciate every curl and spire.
 The artist reportedly chose St. Petersburg because of its commitment to art and arts education.
 Gallery owner and multimedia artist Chad Mize even designed a popular T-shirt that proudly proclaims, in bold lettering, this city's place among the world's biggest cultural hubs: "Paris, London, Tokyo, St. Pete."

 "Originally, it was tongue-in-cheek, but we actually are kind of in that league," said Mize, who has sold more than 60,000 items with his World Tour design.
 "We are definitely an arts city in terms of culture and desirability."